All Episodes

 Americans have increasingly come to the conclusion that the drug war is a failed policy, said Jared Police.

-It's P O L I S, I'm assuming it's not police.
+I'm assuming it's not POLIS.

-Anyway, Americans are sick and tired of the cost of the war on drugs, whether we're talking about the financial costs and uh time of deficits, or whether we're talking about the human costs, said that There's been uh an enormous evolution in public sentiment toward marijuana and that legalization sorry, wrong button is an idea whose time has come.
+Anyway, Americans are sick and tired of the cost of the war on drugs, whether we're talking about the financial costs and time of deficits or whether we're talking about the human costs.

 One is a button which tells New York to go to commercial.